Semsee/vaultex/README.md

 [findmypast/vaultex](https://github.com/findmypast/vaultex), which appears to be abandoned by the author at this time.

+## Differences

+* Uses latest version of mix packages for dependencies
+* Replaced Poison with Jason for JSON encoding and decoding
+* Replaced HTTPoison with Req for HTTP requests
+* Fixes critical bugs in AWS IAM authentication
+* Adds ability to handle wrapped secrets for approle secret_ids
+* Adds ability to automatically renew a token's lease if it is marked as renewable

 ## Installation

 The package can be installed as: